Ole Gunnar Solskjær: 2020–21 season: 2nd in the league and Europa League Final

 Since the Sheffield United loss, United went on a 14-match unbeaten run in the league.
 On 2 February, Solskjær oversaw United scoring a record equalling nine goals in a 9–0 victory over Southampton as the latter team received two red cards.
 It was the third time such a feat had been achieved in the Premier League, with Manchester United being first to do so against Ipswich in 1995.
 On 9 May, United came from behind to nail a 3–1 away win against Aston Villa, thus confirming a top-four finish to the season and Champions League qualification.
 With this victory, United set a record of winning 10 league matches that they conceded first in within a season.
-On 11 May, United's unbeaten run was ended by Leicester City with a 2–1 loss at Old Trafford, after Solskjær drastically changed his starting line-up due to fixture congestion after United were scheduled to face Villa,Leicester and Liverpool in the space of five days between 9th May 2021 and 13 May 2021 after United’s fixture with Liverpool was postponed due to 2021 Old Trafford protests.
+On 11 May, United's unbeaten run was ended by Leicester City with a 2–1 loss at Old Trafford, after Solskjær drastically changed his starting line-up due to fixture congestion after United were scheduled to face Villa,Leicester and Liverpool in the space of five days between 9 May 2021 and 13 May 2021 after United's fixture with Liverpool was postponed due to 2021 Old Trafford protests.
 This result handed Manchester City the Premier League as United could no longer mathematically catch them.

 Manchester United finished runners-up in the Premier League with 74 points, 12 points behind champions Manchester City, and qualified for the Champions League group stage.
 This was United's first back-to-back top-four finish since Sir Alex Ferguson's retirement.

 In the EFL Cup, United were eliminated in the semi-final in January 2021 by Manchester City with a 2–0 home loss.
-In the FA Cup, despite knocking out Liverpool in the fourth round in a 3–2 win at Anfield in January 2021, United were later knocked out by the eventual winners Leicester City in the quarter-final in March 2021 with a 3–1 away loss.
+In the FA Cup, despite knocking out Liverpool in the fourth round in a 3–2 win at Old Trafford in January 2021, United were later knocked out by the eventual winners Leicester City in the quarter-final in March 2021 with a 3–1 away loss.